color - artist glossary

 As opposed to waiting for a paint layer to dry before you add the next layer of paint.

-This is the method I used when I learned painting.
-And it is still my favorite way to paint.
+This is my favorite way to paint.

 I Often Paint Alla Prima